SeldonIO/MLServer/docs/runtimes/custom.md

 be overriden.
 ```

-There're occasions where custom logic must be made conditional to extra
+There are occasions where custom logic must be made conditional to extra
 information sent by the client outside of the payload.
 To allow for these use cases, MLServer will map all incoming HTTP headers (in
 the case of REST) or metadata (in the case of gRPC) into the `headers` field of